larrytheliquid/generic-reuse/ArtifactOverview.md

 3. Enriching program reuse `appL2appV` (Section 4.3.2).
 4. Enriching proof reuse `assocL2assocV` (Section 4.3.3).

-Note that these examples make extensive use of type synonyms to break apart a type into the various pieces that would be inferred by a more advantaged implementation of Cedille, e.g. AppV1 through AppV3, AssocV1 through AssocV4, etc.
+Note that these examples make extensive use of type synonyms to split a type into the various pieces that would be inferred by a more sophisticated implementation of Cedille, e.g. AppV1 through AppV3, AssocV1 through AssocV4, etc.

 Data Reuse Examples